danaivach/eu-ai-act-poc-ontology/README.md

 **Scoping, Conceptualisation, and Granularity level**: The ontology focused on _compliance checking_ and _AI system classification_, (e.g., informed by GitHub repositories, datasets discovered via [Google Dataset Search](https://datasetsearch.research.google.com/), and automatic CQ generation over the [EU AI Act text](https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=OJ:L_202401689); see X ).
 This produced a high-level set of terms as a starting point (e.g., _AI System_, _High-Risk AI System_, _Provider_, _General-Purpose AI Model_), refined using [OntoScope](https://github.com/King-s-Knowledge-Graph-Lab/OntoScope) to audit domain boundaries based on lateral and vertical thinking, and grounded where possible through reuse of existing ontologies such as [ELI](https://op.europa.eu/en/web/eu-vocabularies/dataset/-/resource?uri=http://publications.europa.eu/resource/dataset/eli), [ODRL](https://www.w3.org/TR/odrl-model/), [Sysmo](http://sysmo.org/), and [Eurovoc](https://eur-lex.europa.eu/browse/eurovoc.html) to support semantic interoperability and sufficient semantic coverage for a PoC ontology.
 We maintained a pragmatic, extensible granularity, while providing targeted high-detail examples to illustrate design choices.
 The latter includes application-domain individuals (e.g., _toy_, _radio equipment_) and specific prohibitions, such as restricting the placing on the market, putting into service, or use of AI systems that employ subliminal or manipulative techniques beyond a person's awareness.

-**Definitions and Article References**: Term names, definitions and labels (_rdfs:comment_, _rdfs:label_) were directly derived from the [EU AI Act](https://eur-lex.europa.eu/eli/reg/2024/1689/oj).
+**Definitions and Article References with ELI**: Term names, definitions and labels (_rdfs:comment_, _rdfs:label_) were directly derived from the [EU AI Act](https://eur-lex.europa.eu/eli/reg/2024/1689/oj).
 In addition, each term was associated to the EU AI Act article or annex that it references (_eli:refers_to_) using the ELI ontology.
 ELI defines a common data model for exchanging legislation metadata on the Web, and the EU AI Act and its legal resource subdivisions (articles, annexes, etc.) are already identified through ELI-compliant URIs.
-Therefore, all references in our ontology were implemented following the [ELI technical implementation guide](https://op.europa.eu/documents/2050822/2138819/ELI+-+A+Technical+Implementation+Guide.pdf/), ensuring consistency and traceability with other legal resources and expressions (_eli:LegalResource_, _eli:LegalResourceSubdivision_, _eli:expression_.
+Therefore, all references in our ontology were implemented following the [ELI technical implementation guide](https://op.europa.eu/documents/2050822/2138819/ELI+-+A+Technical+Implementation+Guide.pdf/), ensuring consistency and traceability with other legal resources and expressions (_eli:LegalResource_, _eli:LegalResourceSubdivision_, _eli:expression_).

 <details>
 <summary>Example CQ</summary>

-**CQ:**  Which legal resource subdivisions (articles, annexes, etc.) are referenced by the definition of a `:SafetyComponent`, and what are their types, descriptions, and parent legal resources?
+**CQ:**  Which legal resource subdivisions (articles, annexes, etc.) are referenced by the definition of a safety component, and what are their types, descriptions, and parent legal resources?

 **SPARQL Query:**
 ```sparql